Value and Benefits of a Paramedic Certification

 - In a recent survey, specific healthcare providers who were certified were found to be generally high achievers, had a higher self-esteem, and sought opportunities for professional growth.
 These are providers that want to know the latest information in health care and take pride in the care they deliver.
 This is a valuable asset for the institution in which they are employed.

-- Employment - Every flight and ground program would like to hire a knowledgeable paramedic to fill a position.
-With the FP-C and CCP-C credentials, the interviewing institution knows this and gives more consideration to the candidate.
+- Employment - Every agency or program would like to hire a knowledgeable paramedic to fill a position.
+With any IBSC credential, the interviewing institution knows this and gives more consideration to the candidate.

 - Financial rewards - One indication that certification is recognized by various institutions across the United States is through financial incentives.
 Several Air and critical care transport programs now pay additional hourly or receive a yearly bonus for their specialty certification.